Haus-des-Engagements/re-sharing/docs/ADR/0008-Urls-and-Naming.md

 ## Decision

 * Apps are named by the main model in plural, all in lowercase.
-E.g. "rooms".
+E.g. "resources".
 * Model are named in singular, with CamelCase.
 E.g. "BookingMessage".
   * Variable names for backward resolution:
     * Used for finding all occurrences of a referenced attribute as a foreign key: https://docs.djangoproject.com/en/dev/ref/models/fields/#django.db.models.ForeignKey.related_name